JEDI Basic References

 AIR JEDI Guidebook Common Anti-Racist Reading List

-This reading list includes literature commonly recommended in beginning anti-racist learning.
+The AIR JEDI reading list includes literature commonly recommended in beginning anti-racist learning.
 The respective links are to fully downloadable copies of the book.
 However, if you have the means to purchase these materials, it is highly encouraged that you do so to support the authors and signal value for their knowledges.

-Anti-Racism Reading List from Changing Womxn Collective
+Anti-Racism Reading List

-This living document is a curated list of resources, actionables, links, and literature.
+This resource from Changing Womxn Collective is a curated list of resources, actionables, links, and literature.
 The Anti-Racism Reading List starts on page 9.

-Anti-racism resources for white people from Sarah Sophie Flicker and Alyssa Klein
+Anti-racism resources for white people

-This living document lists books, articles, podcasts, videos, TV series, and films and is “intended to serve as a resource to white people and parents to deepen our anti-racism work.”
+This compilation of resources from Sarah Sophie Flicker and Alyssa Klein lists books, articles, podcasts, videos, TV series, and films and is “intended to serve as a resource to white people and parents to deepen our anti-racism work.”

-Anti-Racism Resource List - Books to read
+Anti-Racism Resource List: Books to read

-Where Do I Begin?
+"Where Do I Begin?"
 Daily Reading Plan

-“Books about Black joy to read now” from @r29unbothered on Instagram
+“Books about Black joy to read now”

-Description: “There are plenty of novels that delve into the effects of systemic and historic racism on peoples lives, which are important for us to read and learn from - but it’s also imperative to read stories that uplift Black people and show us winning.”
+This post on Instagram is from by Unbothered (@r29unbothered).
+This is their description of the post: “There are plenty of novels that delve into the effects of systemic and historic racism on peoples lives, which are important for us to read and learn from - but it’s also imperative to read stories that uplift Black people and show us winning.”

 #BlackLivesMatter: A Bibliography for the Revolution

-"A reading list to understand police brutality in America" by Constance Grady for Vox
+"A reading list to understand police brutality in America"

 A Radical Library

-If You’re New to Abolition: Study Group Guide from AbolitionJournal
+If You’re New to Abolition: Study Group Guide

-Description: “You may be new to abolition as a movement or concept.
+This group study guide comes from AbolitionJournal.
+They offer the following description for this resource: “You may be new to abolition as a movement or concept.
 While definitions range widely, the essence of abolitionism is the construction of a society without imprisonment and policing.
 It is about dismantling institutions and systems like prisons, jails, detention centers, psychiatric institutions, policing, immigration restriction, state surveillance, and many others.